Grape phylloxera is the number one threat to grapevines in Australia.

 - When visiting vineyards in a Phylloxera Infested Zone (PIZ) observe signage regarding movement around the vineyard (photo below) and do not remove any phylloxera host materials from the property.

-- Report any unauthorised removal of host materials from phylloxera zones to our Customer Service Centre on 136 186.
+- Report any unauthorised removal of host materials, either from PIZs or into PEZs to our Customer Service Centre on 136 186.

 Penalties can apply if host materials are moved into a PEZ or out of a PIZ without certification.